song31/comix-server/README.md

 ## FAQ

+Q) Which file formats are supported?
+A) Comix-server supports archive formats such as ZIP, RAR, CBZ, and CBR.
+   Also it supports most image formats such as JPG, GIF, PNG, and TIFF.

-Q) Do I need to uncompress ZIP files?
+Q) Do I need to uncompress ZIP or RAR files?
-A) No. Like Windows version, comix-server supports ZIP files.
+A) No. Like Windows version, just put them in your manga directory.

 Q) How can I change the port number?
 A) See /usr/syno/apache/conf/httpd.conf-comix.